polyaxon/polyaxon/site/docs/core/quick-start/operations.md

 ## Referencing a component

-Sine the operations do not define themselves a runtime, but just know how to execute components, they need to reference components.
+Sine operations don't define a runtime, but just know how to execute components, they need to reference components.

 Operations can reference components in several ways:

  * `urlRef`: This is what we used earlier to resolve the component to run, basically Polyaxon will fetch the content of the component based on a url.
- * `pathRef`: If we were to clone the repo we could replace the `urlRef` with a simple `pathRef: ./typed.yml` since both files are on the same machine.
+ * `pathRef`: If we were to clone the repo we could replace the `urlRef` with a simple `pathRef: ./typed.yml` since both files are on the same folder.
  * `hubRef`: This is similar to what we did for running Tensorboard with the `--hub` argument, in fact the CLI just injects this option using that flag.
  * `component`: It's possible to pass the component inline directly inside the operation, this use case is generally useful when running DAGs.